 Adult coloring books are ALL.
 THE.
 RAGE.
 And I’m not normally one to jump on the bandwagon, but this one really struck my fancy because I always loved coloring as a kid (even into my teens, I would draw elaborate scenes and color them with pens or markers).

 This is a terrific hobby if the first two felt a little too creativity-intense.
 You can still be super-creative with coloring, but you don’t have to come up with an actual design.
 So it’s not nearly as intimidating.
-And yes, you can spend lots of money on fancy markers or colored pencils, and you can buy nice coloring books (here are the ones I love – I’ve shared a few of my completed pictures on Instagram if you’d like to have a peek).
+And yes, you can spend lots of money on fancy markers or colored pencils, and you can buy nice coloring books (here are some really cool ones).
 But you don’t have to.
-You can totally start out using some cheapo pencils or markers you find on clearance and you can find TONS of FREE coloring pages on Pinterest.

 Unlike the first two, this hobby isn’t quite as mobile.
 But it is still very easy to work into the small spaces of time you have throughout the day.
 Sitting in the car line at school, while talking on the phone, or between chores or other tasks.
 I like to color while listening to podcasts.
 I don’t particularly enjoy listening to podcasts while I drive, and I can’t do anything that requires reading or writing while listening to podcasts, so this is a great way to keep my hands busy but my mind free to listen and contemplate.